The PoF Portfolio

 The 457(b) has small-caps and mid-caps.
 Since I tax loss harvest in the taxable account, I avoid keeping identical funds here or anywhere else in the portfolio.
 Automatic investment and reinvestment of dividends could trigger a wash sale.
 The 457(b) fund will start paying out the year after I retire.
 I will eventually put some bonds in here since this will be part of the portfolio that I will be spending from in early retirement.

-Nearly all funds are with Vanguard, with the exception of my HSA, where options are limited.
-Vanguard has low expenses and a great track record.
-The portfolio consists entirely of mutual funds and a small amount of cash.
+Nearly all funds are with Vanguard.
+The portfolio consists entirely of mutual funds and a bit of cash.
 I could also use ETFs, which are very similar to mutual funds, but trade a bit differently.
 My mutual funds are passive, index funds.
-There is no active management in these funds and they track an established index.
+There is no active management in these funds, and each passive fund tracks an established index.
 This keeps fees low, and it’s not common for an actively traded fund to consistently outperform the index.

 Why so aggressive?